idlefor/wallet/README.md

 Failure and an appropriate error is thrown
 You do not have sufficient coins to pay 5.
 My current coins are [2]
-Preparation for the code review interview
-• Push your code to a public repo and share with the interviewers prior to the interview (preferably 1 or 2 days before);
-• Be able to explain the different cases (edge) considered during implementation;
-• Be able to walk through and explain how you structure your code; and
-• Be ready to demonstrate running the application and executing the test cases in the table above one at a time to the interviewer(s).
-The interview will be conducted through a video call.